stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 we need some sort of state.

-The creators of GTK+ binding didn't give us too many options here because type of handler monad is fixed: it's either plain `IO` or `EventM`, which is as we already know is just `ReaderT (Ptr t) IO`.
+The creators of GTK+ binding didn't give us too many options here because type of handler monad is fixed: it's either plain `IO` or `EventM`, which, as we already know, is just `ReaderT (Ptr t) IO`.
 We cannot return anything non-standard from handlers, so the only way to communicate with outside world is via mutable references.